-Similarly, a person can leave their entire estate to their spouse, and they would not need to pay any Inheritance Tax on their passing.
-The £325,000 Inheritance Tax exemption would be passed to the spouse meaning they able to leave up to £650,000 behind free from Inheritance Tax.
+Similarly, a person can leave their entire estate to their spouse, and no inheritance tax would be due on their passing.
+The £325,000 inheritance tax exemption would be passed to the spouse meaning they were able to leave up to £650,000 behind free from inheritance tax.

 Tax rules apply and may be subject to change.

 If you are unsure how much your estate is worth then you will need to work out its total value, including all the different elements such as shares, property, investments and businesses.